Residents Plant Trees In Potholes To Protest Road Disrepair in Texas

 — City of Lowell (@CityofLowellMA) July 10, 2018

-A few residents spoke out calling the idea pathetic and a sad commentary about the city’s lack of preparedness to fix its own problems while others appreciated any effort to help repair roads.
+A few residents spoke out, calling the idea pathetic and a sad commentary about the city’s lack of preparedness to fix its own problems, while others appreciated any effort to help repair roads.

-One thing the residents of Lowell, MA have on those in Port Arthur, TX is at least their city is attempting to do something about fixing its streets.
+One thing the residents of Lowell have on those in Port Arthur is at least their city is attempting to do something about fixing its streets.